-Empower women in need by connecting them with the ancient traditions of martial arts for healing, health, wellbeing and growth.
+Empower women on their recovery journey by connecting them with martial arts for healing, health, wellbeing and growth.

 Pink Belt Project is a peak body for women involved in martial arts and an authority on martial arts for violence prevention and recovery.

 No matter the challenge, we will never give up.